What is a Call Center? How They Work and Common Technology

 AI call centers

 An AI call center is a customer service operation that uses artificial intelligence (AI) technologies to help manage customer inquiries and interactions.
-This can happen through phone calls, online chats, and other digital channels.

 AI call centers leverage smart technologies to create human-like conversations, making it easier for businesses to meet their customers’ needs.